PanicStation.org

 Do not do these things

-• Don’t hand the bag over “just to get it done” if it contains medication, medical devices you may need in transit, passports, keys, or critical documents.
+• Don’t hand the bag over while it still contains medication you may need, medical devices you may need in transit, your passport, keys, wallet, or critical travel documents.

-• Don’t allow spare batteries, power banks, or e-cigarettes/vapes to remain in a bag that’s being gate-checked—remove them and keep them in the cabin.
+• Don’t leave spare lithium batteries, power banks, portable chargers, or e-cigarettes in a bag that is being checked.

-• Don’t assume you can access the bag during the flight if it’s gate-checked (often you can’t).
+• Don’t assume you can reach the bag during the flight once it has been gate-checked.

 What to do now